stffrdhrn/tutorials/docs/Debugging.md

 ### OpenOCD Basics

 OpenOCD requires a configuration file to start up.
-The configuration files speicify the chips details (jtag tap) and the details of the interface we are using.
+The configuration files specify the chips details (jtag tap) and the details of the interface we are using.

 You can also define `init` and `reset` hooks to perform extra operations to